dansl/MacOS-Apps/README.md

 - Quick Access to Function Key Settings - When pressing one of the function keys to activate Mission Control, Brightness, Media playback, and more, if you hold down Option when you press, you can access the corresponding Settings options inside System Preferences for those keys.
 Note: This doesn't work on Touch Bar Macs.

 ### Terminal Tips

-Some of these tips were authored by Myself and [Macworld](https://www.macworld.com/article/671711/30-terminal-tips-tricks-and-projects-for-mac.html)

 - Right click a file and hold option key to change "copy" to "copy as path", or drag the file into a Terminal window to input its path.